How can we help you?

 Jones Bridge Road Widening (Waters Road to State Bridge Road)

-The project is expected to be completed in summer 2025.
+Construction is anticipated to be completed in summer 2026.

 Jones Bridge Road at Douglas and Sargent roads

-Construction is expected to be completed in summer 2025.
+Construction is expected to be completed later this year.

 Abbotts Bridge Road improvements (Parsons Road to Medlock Bridge Road)